Rules & Policies for IBS

 Stages and sound systems, if used in exhibits, must face the inside of the booth in order to prevent the audience from blocking the aisles.
 In any event, Exhibitors planning demonstrations must plan them in such a way that the attendees watching the demonstrations do not block the aisles.

 ALL exhibit structures (not including NAHB approved, permitted aerial rigged signage) MUST be floor supported, self-supporting and structurally sound.
 In addition, NAHB requires that all theatrical trusses or grid assemblies include adequate steel base plates at the floor of each of the down legs for safety.
 Safety ties for floor-supported exhibits are permitted, and are required for Exhibitors using floor-supported theatrical trusses/grid systems.
 Safety ties cannot be used as a substitute for adequate floor support.

 If your exhibit structure is multi-level or covered, then you must also read the specific rules related to Multi-Level and Covered Exhibits.

-The Orange County Convention Center has some very specific rules related to construction approval and fire safety for Multi-level and Covered Exhibits.
+The Las Vegas Convention Center has some very specific rules related to construction approval and fire safety for Multi-level and Covered Exhibits.